alphagov/government-service-design-manual/service-manual/measurement/using-data.md

 - **not using pie charts:** they require more space and are harder to read than bar charts
 - **using text where a chart adds nothing.**

-###Example

-**Developer dashboards**

-On GOV.UK dashboards keep our developers and editors up to date with the latest status reports and highlight any critical problems.
-They are displayed on large screens close to developers’ desks so that they can be easily monitored.
-This means that bugs can be spotted quickly and fixed.
-Read this [blog article](http://digital.cabinetoffice.gov.uk/2012/02/08/radiating-information/) to find out how these dashboards were developed.

 ##Monitor, iterate, and improve

 Test a range of performance improvement initiatives and monitor to see which work well.
 These can be piloted on a subset of your users to minimise risk.
 Implement the best performing solutions widely and then repeat this process relentlessly: what you measure will change over the course of a product or project's lifetime.

-###Checklist

-1. Are you monitoring and acting upon user feedback?
-2. Have you done any  [A/B testing](http://en.wikipedia.org/wiki/Ab_testing) or [multivariate testing?](http://en.wikipedia.org/wiki/Multivariate_testing)
-3. Have you taken an iterative approach to developing your service?

 Any service that meets user needs will include an element of user feedback.
 This should be monitored and acted upon so as to continually improve the service for users.
 A range of options are available for improving the overall performance of a service.
 The following examples are based on the [4 Ps](http://en.wikipedia.org/wiki/Marketing_mix) of marketing:

-**Price:** can the price be changed, for example to attract people to the digital channel?
+* **Price:** can the price be changed, for example to attract people to the digital channel?

-**Product:** can the user experience be improved (eg from user feedback, user testing, A/B testing, multivariate testing)?
+* **Product:** can the user experience be improved (eg from user feedback, user testing, A/B testing, multivariate testing)?

-**Placement:** can the digital service URL be placed on printed materials and voice recordings?
+* **Placement:** can the digital service URL be placed on printed materials and voice recordings?

-**Promotion:** can greater use of email and social media be used to promote repeated use of the digital service?
+* **Promotion:** can greater use of email and social media be used to promote repeated use of the digital service?

 Taking an iterative approach to service development increases the pace of improvement and minimises the risk of failure.
 Don’t wait until the end to do this, it should happen continuously throughout the process.

 ##Further reading